 - Creates better overall health

 - Water yoga uilds strength

 - Provides balanced muscular effort

 - Reduces chronic inflammation

 - Improves your ability to stay grounded

 - Improves your neuroplasticity

 - It reduces fall risk

-You could say aqua yoga combines the best of both yoga and aquatics.
+These concepts are supported by either aquatics or yoga research so you could say aqua yoga combines the best of both yoga and aquatics.